kubewarden/kubewarden.io/content/blog/2025/11/policy-sdk-js.md

 The compilation pipeline is straightforward:
 1. Write your policy in JavaScript or TypeScript
 2. Compile to WebAssembly using the SDK's tooling
-3. Deploy to your cluster like any other Kubewarden policy
+3. Deploy to your cluster, just like any other Kubewarden policy

 ## What's Included